 Universal 2 CMF Plating

-The Universal 2 System is a comprehensive Craniomaxillofacial titanium plating system, which includes a wide selection of high quality implants for bone fixation of Craniomaxillofacial fractures, orthognathic and reconstructive surgery.
+The Universal 2 System is a comprehensive craniomaxillofacial titanium plating system, and includes a wide selection of high quality implants for bone fixation of craniomaxillofacial fractures, orthognathic and reconstructive surgery.

 - 1.2 Upperface Plating Module

 Features and benefits

 Ability to customize plate, screw, and instrumentation combinations within a set to meet surgeons' needs.